Why 9N/10D Manaslu Trek?

 7 to 08 hours drive Breakfast, Lunch & Dinner Guest House

-The first day of the Manaslu short trek starts with a scenic drive from Kathmandu to Lapubeshi.
-The drive takes around 7-8 hours and passes through beautiful countryside scenery and several small towns and villages along the way.
-After reaching Lapubeshi, the trek officially begins, and we start walking towards Machhikhola.
-The trail initially descends down to the Budi Gandaki River, which we cross via a suspension bridge.
-We then trek through small villages, terraced fields, and forests of rhododendron and pine trees.
-The trail is mostly flat with a few steep ascents and descents, and we pass by several beautiful waterfalls before reaching Philim, where we spend the night.
-Overall, the trail on this day offers a mix of natural beauty and cultural insights into the local way of life.
+On the first day of the Manaslu short trek, we embark on a scenic 7-8 hour drive from Kathmandu to Lapubeshi.
+The journey treats us to picturesque countryside views, passing through charming towns and villages.
+Upon reaching Lapubeshi, the trek officially begins as we head towards Machhikhola.
+The trail initially descends to the Budi Gandaki River, crossed via a suspension bridge.
+We traverse quaint villages, terraced fields, and forests of rhododendron and pine trees.
+With mostly flat terrain and occasional steep sections, we encounter enchanting waterfalls before reaching our overnight stop in Philim.
+This day's trail offers a delightful blend of natural beauty and cultural immersion into the local way of life.

 06 to 07 hours Bfeakfast, Lunch & Dinner Guest House